Bouhm/stardew-valley-mods/NPCMapLocations/README.md

 You can use the template [with seasonal maps](https://github.com/Bouhm/stardew-valley-mods/tree/master/NPCMapLocations/maps/_template) or [without seasonal maps](https://github.com/Bouhm/stardew-valley-mods/tree/master/NPCMapLocations/maps/_template_no_seasonal) to get started.

-Refer to the [the map assets](https://github.com/Bouhm/stardew-valley-mods/tree/master/NPCMapLocations/maps) for some examples on the naming convention.
+Refer to the [maps](https://github.com/Bouhm/stardew-valley-mods/tree/master/NPCMapLocations/maps) for some examples on the naming convention.

 ## Adding points